CSE237SP25/project-latimore_thomas_weitzner/README.md

 Is there anything that you implemented but doesn't currently work?
 * All code on the development branch works as intended.
-We have a few pull requests open that might not be merged in by the time of the peer review on some of the issues in "next iteration".
 * Some users might need to create a folder `bankapp.bankResources.transactionHistoryStore` for the saving transaction history between sessions to operate properly.

 What commands are needed to compile and run your code from the command line (please provide a script that users can run to launch your program)?